• Skip to primary navigation

 4-step collage showing how to assemble tagine before cooking.

-Whisk together chicken broth, honey, tomato paste, lemon juice, cumin, cinnamon, and harissa in a medium bowl.
-Pour this broth mixture evenly over the top of your little chicken mountain.
+In a medium bowl, whisk together the chicken broth, honey, tomato paste, lemon juice, cumin, cinnamon, and harissa.
+Once it’s all smooth and blended, pour the mixture evenly over top of your little chicken mountain.

 Baked chicken in tagine.